veelenga/hde/README.md

 If none of the above steps are true, the app starts extracting the date.

 Cache can be disabled by using `CACHE_DISABLED=1` environment variable.

+### HTTP Client

+A regular HTTP client is used to hit the URLs.
+It uses two small extensions:

+1. Following redirects
+2. Setting returned cookies

+However, this still doesn't help to perform a crawling in all the cases.
+May need some improvements.

 ## Contributors